 My Encounter With Chernobylite’s Creative Director, Wojciech Pazdur

 I had the privilege of speaking to Wojciech Pazdur of The Farm 51, the creative director of Chernobylite.
 One of the things that makes this game unique is the 3D environments, Pazdur divulged.
-Using laser scanning technology, he and his team traveled to the Chernobyl Exclusion Zone, now only weakly irradiated, to recreate Pripyat in the most realistic way possible.
+Using laser scanning technology, he and his team travelled to the Chernobyl Exclusion Zone, now only weakly irradiated, to recreate Pripyat in the most realistic way possible.

-Using this same technology, The Farm 51 has a completed sister project to Chernobylite called Chernobyl VR that seeks to provide a comprehensive tour of the area as well as present history of the area and the disaster that effected thousands of lives.
+Using this same technology, The Farm 51 has a completed sister project to Chernobylite called Chernobyl VR that seeks to provide a comprehensive tour of the area as well as present history of the area and the disaster that affected thousands of lives.
 Proceeds of this VR game are being donated to victims who still require care from the decades-old disaster.

 At its core, Chernobylite is a survival game.
 “Chernobylite” refers to a crystalline zirconium silicate that was formed within the disastrous reactor core accident.
 The crystal is highly radioactive due to the nature of the uranium and fission products within the crystal lattice.
 This crystal is largely unstudied, and for the purposes of this game, it seems to function as part of the source for the supernatural events that unfold.